claywahlstrom/recurringtaskboard/README.md

 The database file "java-recurringtask-db.txt" follows the format below:

-    name_of_item dateofnexttime dayinterval

-Items must be added when the program is not active and the name of the item must not contain spaces, as a space is the default delimiter for `Scanner` objects.
+    name of item, dateofnexttime, dayinterval

+Items are delimited by commas and a space.
+Therefore, you must not use commas in any of the fields in the database.

+If you receive an ArrayOutOfBoundsException than you forgot a comma somewhere.